 New York SHIELD Act Raises Bar for Data Privacy and Security

-A little shy of a year since the State of New York signed the Stop Hacks and Improve Electronic Data Security (SHIELD) Act.
-This act emphasizes on the companies to ensure safeguarding the New York residents’ data.
+A little shy of a year since the State of New York signed the Stop Hacks and Improved Electronic Data Security (SHIELD) Act.
+This act emphasizes the companies to ensure safeguarding the New York residents’ data.

-This legislation is one of several laws passed in the USA at the State level to protect people from companies that are increasingly exposed to threats and are continually lacking protection.
-A lot of people are now working from home, and in such situations, the harm done by breaches shoots up as well.
-Fortunately, the SHIELD law represents a drastic improvement in the position for businesses who have so long disregarded the protection and privacy of their customers.
+This legislation is one of several laws passed in the USA at the State level to protect people from companies increasingly exposed to threats and are continually lacking protection.
+Many people are now working from home, and in such situations, the harm done by breaches shoots up as well.
+Fortunately, the SHIELD law represents a drastic improvement in the position for businesses that have so long disregarded their customers’ protection and privacy.

 On 25 July 2019, the SHIELD Act, which was adopted and entered into force on 21 March 2020, was signed as a law.
 The new law mandates the introduction of a “cybersecurity program” by companies that manage private information for every New York home that aims to negate the data violation breaches.

 The act amends New York’s general business law and state technology law, setting the standard to protect personal information and notifying a security breach whenever it takes place.

 Here are some fundamental changes that one can expect and witness:

 - The definition of “private information” now extends in conjunction with the password or security questions and answers while blending in the information such as biometric information and user name/email address.

 - Broadening the “data infringement” definition that now includes “access or acquisition of unauthorized data.”
 Before this amendment came into practice, it was confined to “acquiring” data that established a higher burden of evidence for data infringement.
 An event where cybercriminals have access to data may be deemed a privacy infringement by this change, even though there is no proof that the attackers have accessed or infiltrated more profound into the data.